ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 filter-selector     = "?"
 S logical-expr
 ~~~~

-As the filter expression is composed of side-effect free components,
+As the filter expression is composed of side-effect free constituents,
 the order of evaluation does not need to be (and is not) defined.
 Similarly, for conjunction (`&&`) and disjunction (`||`) (defined later),
 both a short-circuiting and a fully evaluating